Bike Fitting Guide 2026 | Free Fit Calculators

-A proper bike fit is essential for comfort, efficiency, and injury prevention.
+You've been riding for an hour and your lower back is screaming.
+Your hands are numb.
+You assumed this was just part of cycling — but it's not.
+A proper bike fit eliminates these problems and transforms your time on the bike.
 This comprehensive guide will walk you through professional bike fitting techniques, whether you're a beginner getting your first bike or an experienced cyclist looking to optimize your position using precise measurements and calculations.

-Quick Answer: Use the 109% inseam method for saddle height, ensure 25-35° knee bend, and maintain proper weight distribution (60% rear, 40% front) for optimal bike fit.
-Our Bike Size Calculator provides personalized measurements.
+Use the 109% inseam method for saddle height, ensure 25-35° knee bend, and maintain proper weight distribution (60% rear, 40% front) for optimal bike fit.
+Our Bike Size Calculator can get you your exact frame size in 30 seconds — free, no account required.

 Specialized Bike Fitting Tools